akl7777777/i18n-json-translator/README.md

 - 🛡️ Written in TypeScript with full type support
 - 📁 File-based processing with batch translation support
 - 🔌 Support for custom API endpoints with OpenAI-compatible format
+- 🚀 Concurrent translation with configurable workers
+- ⏱️ Timeout handling and retry mechanism
+- 💾 Translation caching for efficiency

 ## Installation